adheep/text-to-video/README.md

-# VQGAN-CLIP Overview
+# VQGAN-CLIP Text to Video Overview

-A repo for running VQGAN+CLIP locally.
-This started out as a Katherine Crowson VQGAN+CLIP derived Google colab notebook.
+A repo for converting a source image sequence to another by reimagining it using the text provided with the help of VQGAN+CLIP .
+This repository is inspired and started from Katherine Crowson VQGAN+CLIP derived Google colab notebook.

 Environment: